fatherwozniak/hello-world/README.md

-# Only Hello
+# Hello, world!

-I have a lot of code I need to put here.
-Looking forward to it.

-Back again.

-I need to learn more!
+Even though I've used git and github before,
+I consider myself a newbie.
+My thirst for learning has started to return